alexpkeil1/vibr/README.md

                  )
     vi_sub
     vi$res[23,]

+    # these might differ by quite a bit - machine learning based esimators
+    # can be numerically unstable: we can address this via cross fitting

-# Cross fitting
+# Cross fitting, double cross fitting

-    # cross fitted TMLE can be invoked with estimator = TMLEX
+    # double-cross fitted TMLE can be invoked with estimator = TMLEX
     # this estimator ought to perform asymptotically better
     # and has faster convergence rates than standard TMLE and so
     # may also perform better at moderate sample sizes.